 Rising out of the crystalline waters of the Aegean Sea, Santorini is the result of an erupting mouth of a volcano that has left a dramatic legacy of black and red-sand beaches and an enormous caldera draped by white-washed houses and blue-domed churches.
-A harmonious Mediterranean backdrop, shaped by the sharp contrast of the ivory village clashing with the bold black of the volcanic soil, opens up to the traveler in an awe-inspiring paradise that is Santorini.
+A harmonious Mediterranean backdrop, shaped by the sharp contrast of the ivory village clashing with the bold black of the volcanic soil, opens up to the traveller in an awe-inspiring paradise that is Santorini.

 The island's beauty has been waxed lyrical over the years, fully earning the epithet "kalliste" (the most beautiful).
 Along with "Strogili", this was one of the former names lent to the island over its troubled history.
 Its history is one of battles and conquers, of a tragic eruption and a blossoming renaissence – events that haven't altered Santorini's charm but that undoubtedly scarred it.